qxdddliu/m-1/README.md

 - **[What](#what)**

 ## Short History of this Repository
-<b>TLDR:</b> I was really wrong about how to build AGI 2 times since 2011 and now I'm trying to build a private neural lace.
+<b>TLDR:</b> I was really wrong about how to build AGI 2 times since 2011 and now I'm trying to build a private neural lace until I find out I'm wrong about this too.

 In 2011 I watched [Jeff Hawkin's talk](https://www.ted.com/talks/jeff_hawkins_on_how_brain_science_will_change_computing) on artificial general intelligence(AGI) and I slowly became obsessed with building AGI.
 In 2012 this repo began as